 I am passionate about teaching how to eat healthy with delicious foods.

-She also develops consumer-oriented print and video materials on general nutrition, diabetes and other topics geared toward Latinos.
+Malena’s work includes counseling families, or groups to make changes to their lifestyle.
+She enjoys developing consumer-oriented print and video materials on general nutrition, diabetes, and other topics geared toward Latinos.
 She is an adjunct professor of nutrition at the Metropolitan State University of Denver.

-As the nutritionist of a Colorado Spanish TV health show Los Secretos de Maya, she is a co-author of a cookbook with chef Martin Limas Villers and Maya Leon Meis.
-This cookbook is a compilation of healthy latin recipes.
-In the kitchen, Malena is a mom who adapts recipes m various cultures especially Latino recipes to make them quick, delicious and healthy.
-Her favorite recipes are on this website but to view her latest recipes, follow her on Instagram or Facebook.
-The type of foods that she likes are produce from her urban garden, foods in its natural form, and products made with simple ingredients.
+As the nutritionist of a Colorado Spanish TV health show Los Secretos de Maya, she is the co-author of a cookbook with chef Martin Limas Villers and Maya Leon Meis.
+This cookbook is a compilation of healthy Latin recipes.
+As a mom and a dietitian, she continues to share her Latin-inspired recipes and keeps adapting them to make them quick, delicious, and healthy.

-Previously, Malena served as the Latino Nutrition Spokesperson for the American Dietetic Association from 2005 until 2011 and is Past Chair of Latinos and Hispanics in Dietetics & Nutrition (LAHIDAN) Member Interest Group of the American Dietetic Association.
-She was a former outpatient dietitian for Kaiser Permanente Colorado, a WIC program public health dietitian, and a consultant dietitian for children with special needs.
-She was also the star nutritionist for the LiveWell Colorado campaign for the Latinos.
+Malena served as the Latino Nutrition Spokesperson for the American Dietetic Association (now Academy of Nutrition & Dietetics), from 2005 until 2011.
+She was also a Past-Chair of Latinos and Hispanics in Dietetics & Nutrition (LAHIDAN), a Member Interest Group of the Academy of Nutrition and Dietetics.
+For several years, she was a former outpatient clinical dietitian for Kaiser Permanente Colorado, a WIC program public health dietitian, and a consultant dietitian for children with special needs.
+She was at one point the star nutritionist in Denver for a campaign for Latinos, known as LiveWell Colorado.

 She is a graduate of Florida State University-Panama Canal Branch and the University of Tennessee- Chattanooga and earned a master’s degree from Rosalind Franklin University of Medicine and Science.
-Malena is native of The Republic of Panama, lives in Denver and has two children Alexander and Max.
+Malena is from The Republic of Panama, lives in Denver, and has two children Alexander and Max.